 What is ENGAGe?

-Established in 2012, the European Network of Gynaecological Cancer Advocacy Groups is a network of European patient advocacy groups established by ESGO representing all gynaecological cancers particularly (ovary, endometrial, cervix, vulva and rare cancers).
+The European Network of Gynaecological Cancer Advocacy Groups (ENGAGe) is the ESGO network of European patient advocacy groups.
+It represents all gynaecological cancers (particularly ovarian, endometrial, cervical, vulvar, and rare cancers).

 ENGAGe VISION and MISSION

 Prevention of gynaecological cancers and access to the best treatment.

 - ENGAGe MISSION

 To empower a patient-centric approach to gynaecological cancer care, research and prevention through awareness, advocacy and education.

 - There are wide variations in patient care across Europe

 - Patients are not adequately informed about gynaecological cancer and their management